GongYuan303/vue-avatars/README.md

     <td> N </td>
     <td> - </td>
     <td> String </td>
-    <td>The avatar background color to use if no image is provided.
+    <td>The avatars background color to use if no image is provided.
 If none
       is specified, a background color will be picked depending on the user name length.</td></tr>
   <tr><td>color</td>